Is Disney World’s On-Site Advantage Disappearing…or Reappearing?

 Also helping with past transportation woes is bus wait times, which show up both on digital boards at the bus stops and in the My Disney Experience app.
 There’s still room for improvement here, and there have been hotel stays when we’ve noticed overcrowded and inconsistent bus service.
 (In particular, Coronado Springs is a big offender.)

 Walt Disney World has also addressed its bus driver shortage, which actually predated the closure, by bringing in a third party to assist with routes.
-All things considered, we’ve been more pleased by bus service and found it to be more efficient last year and in early 2023 than it was in 2017-2019.
+All things considered, we’ve been more pleased by bus service and found it to be more efficient last year and in 2023 than it was in 2017-2019.
 With that said, few things are as hit-or-miss as WDW bus service.
 Someone could have a superlative experience, and someone else an awful one–despite staying at the same resort during the same dates–simply by virtue of luck and timing.

 I won’t include Minnie Vans as a transportation “improvement” since there’s a pricey surcharge for those, and we don’t generally recommend them.
 Plus, if you’re willing to use Disney’s Minnie Vans, you might as well be willing to use Lyft or Uber, which have become ubiquitous in Central Florida.
 The ease of Lyft and Uber is definitely an improvement for guests, but it’s neither here nor there from an “advantage” perspective since it isn’t a change made by Disney.

-Turning back to dining, there is an on-site advantage when it comes to booking Advance Dining Reservations.
+Turning back to dining, there is an on-site advantage when it comes to booking Advance Dining Reservations (ADRs).
 Currently, everyone can book table service restaurants 60 days prior to the date on which they’d like to eat.
 In addition, Walt Disney World resort hotel guests can make Advance Dining Reservations for their length of stay (up to a 10-day stay) up to 60 days in advance of their check-in date.

 As discussed in our Top 10 Tips for Booking Difficult Advance Dining Reservations, this “60+10” window can be incredibly advantageous for popular table service restaurants or larger parties, especially during busier travel dates.
 If character dining or highly themed restaurants are important to you, this is huge.
+Even at the 60 day mark, Story Book Dining at Artist Point, Akershus Royal Banquet Hall, Cinderella’s Royal Table, Space 220, Topolino’s Terrace, ‘Ohana, and others can be scarce.

-Even at the 60 day mark, Chef Mickey’s, Story Book Dining at Artist Point, Akershus Royal Banquet Hall, Cinderella’s Royal Table, Space 220, Topolino’s Terrace, Be Our Guest Restaurant, ‘Ohana, and others can be scarce.
-We view dining as a big component of the Walt Disney World experience, so this is a big advantage to us.
+We view dining as a big component of the Walt Disney World experience, so this is a big deal to us.
 However, it doesn’t matter to everyone, so your mileage may vary.
 Also, there are tricks (see that tips post) for scoring last minute availability–but they don’t work as well as booking during the 60+10 window.

-It’s definitely still nice to stay in a resort with an immersive design, attention to details, and various Disney touches.
+If you can afford on-site hotels at Walt Disney World, it’s definitely still nice to stay in a resort with an immersive design, attention to details, and various Disney touches.
 It’s also nice to be able to walk to the parks, or be part of the Disney bubble.

 For many people, it’s impossible to overstate the importance of this.
 There’s a certain x-factor that the Disney resorts offer that elevates the overall experience into something more special.
 This is true for us, and even with all of the complaints here, we still prefer staying on-site in Disney-owned properties.